Same-sex adoption in the United States: Background

 Some researchers have written that children of gay and lesbian families are often subjected to teasing and harassment in their peer groups.
+They also tend to be singled out and questioned about their family life more than children in heteronormative homes.

 Formerly, many children raised by same-sex parents had been born into one of their parents' previous heterosexual relationships.
 As such, many prior legal disputes were over child custody in cases of divorce.
 There were biases against the parent who was in a now same-sex relationship; these biases caused courts to disfavor them in awarding custody and visitation rights.
 The sexual orientation of the LGBTQ+ parent, and not their ability to provide for the child's needs, was viewed as having a negative impact on the child's upbringing.
 Similar to intrauterine insemination using a sperm donor, the introduction of in vitro fertilization enabled lesbian couples to raise children of their own who had not been born from heterosexual relationships.
 The development of in vitro fertilization created controversy about co-parent adoption and, in cases where lesbian couples separated, child custody.
 The practice also generated controversy about the presumption of parenthood: when a woman in a heterosexual marriage gives birth, her husband is legally presumed to be the child's father, but courts have only recently extended this privilege to lesbian couples.

 For male same-sex couples, becoming a parent can be more costly because surrogacy is the only way for them to have a biological child.
 As such, adoption is generally the more cost-effective alternative for same-sex couples.
+The average cost of adoption is around $30,000, while surrogacy starts around $100,000 and can be upwards of $150,000, making adoption the more affordable option.

 Statistics

-In 2020, the United States Census Bureau determined that same-sex couples (3.1%) are four times more likely to have adopted children than opposite-sex couples (1.1%).
+In 2020, the United States Census Bureau determined that same-sex couples (3.1%) are three times more likely to have adopted children than opposite-sex couples (1.1%).
 Data from 2019 revealed that 43.3% of same-sex couples’ children were adopted and/or stepchildren.
-Approximately 20.9% of same-sex couples had adoptive children compared to the 2.9% of opposite-sex children that also had adoptive children.
+Approximately 20.9% of same-sex couples had adoptive children compared to the 2.9% of opposite-sex couples that also had adoptive children.

 According to the Williams Institute, as of 2009, "an estimated 20,000 same-sex couples are raising nearly 30,000 adopted children."
 As of 2011, about two million children in the U.S. were being raised by LGBT parents but could not establish a legal relationship with both parents.
 In 2019 the American Community Survey revealed that female same-sex households were more likely to have children under 18 in their care (22.5%) than male same-sex households (6.6%).